PHS has training facilities at Moorabbin & Gold Coast Airports

 In Queensland we primarily operate out of a hanger facility at the Gold Coast Airport.
 This gives you the advantage of operating in a relatively quiet «Primary Controlled Airspace» without the delays normally associated with operating out of Primary airports.
 This facility is only a 10 minute walk from the famous Gold Coast beach with accommodation available close to the airport at very reasonable rates.

 Another advantage of training with us is that you have the option of doing some of your training in Melbourne and some in Queensland.
 On completion of your training, you can hire a helicopter from us at either location (subject to meeting our currency requirements)

 Our rates are very competitive (particularly when you consider the standard of training we offer).

 It may not seem very important, but PHS has a very casual and friendly atmosphere, not just among the staff, but also between the students.
 It is a great place to make new friends that share a common interest, and it gives you the benefit of having others to study with.

 The biggest reason for choosing PHS is the standard of our training and the quality of our instructors.
-PHS employ our instructors on a full time basis and only use part time instructors who have been trained as a pilot and as an instructor by us.
-Many of our competitors employ part time instructors who do not have the same dedication or continuity in their training methods as PHS instructors have.
-PHS has developed our training methods over 32 years of conducting flight training whilst also being one of the largest tourist and commercial operators in Australia.
-On top of training PHS conduct over 2,000 hours a year in commercial operations.
+PHS employ our instructors on a full-time basis and only use part-time instructors who have been trained as a pilot and as an instructor by us.
+Many of our competitors employ part-time instructors who do not have the same dedication or continuity in their training methods as PHS instructors have.
+PHS has developed our training methods through conducting over 32 years of flight training whilst also being one of the largest tourist and commercial operators in Australia.
+On top of training, PHS conducts over 2,000 hours a year in commercial operations.

 Should you require any further information, or wish to make a booking for your first lesson, please don’t hesitate to call or drop in to see us.
 If you wish to visit on a weekend, please call ahead as we may only have one instructor on duty and, if he is out with a student, the school will be locked.